Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions

-where $\hat{\b}$ estimates $\b$ by fitting either simple parametric models \citep{ye2023toward} or flexible machine learning algorithms \citep{bannick2023general, van2024automated}, depending on the context.
-If $\hat{\b}$ is consistent for $\b$ and $\bbP$-Donsker (intuitively speaking, sufficiently stable), the asymptotic variance of this AIPW estimator attains the SVB.
+where $\hat{\b}$ estimates $\b$ using parametric models or machine learning algorithms \citep{bannick2025general}.
+If $\hat{\b}$ is consistent for $\b$ and $\bbP$-Donsker (intuitively speaking, sufficiently stable), $\hat{\tau}_{\aipw}$ attains the SVB asymptotically.

-However, since $\b$ is not under the investigator's control, $\hat{\tau}_{\aipw}$ may, contrary to one's wish, inflate the asymptotic variance when $\plim_{n \rightarrow \infty} \hat{\b} \neq \b$.
-Fortunately, covariate adjustment via a possibly misspecified linear working model with the least square estimator can still guarantee efficiency improvement over $\hat{\tau}_{\unadj}$ when $p$ is fixed \citep{lin2013agnostic, ye2023toward}.
-An oracle version of such an adjusted estimator with linear working model is defined as follows:
+However, since $\b$ is not under the investigator's control, $\hat{\tau}_{\aipw}$ may inflate the asymptotic variance when $\plim_{n \rightarrow \infty} \hat{\b} \neq \b$.
+Fortunately, covariate adjustment via a possibly misspecified linear working model with the least square estimator still guarantees efficiency improvement over $\hat{\tau}_{\unadj}$ when $p$ is fixed \citep{lin2013agnostic, ma2022regression, ye2023toward}.
+An oracle version of this adjusted estimator is: